rymdlego/note/README.md

 # openssl s_client -connect example.com:443 -servername example.com -showcerts </dev/null | openssl x509 -noout -dates
 # n !!
 ```
-Just another example of appending information.
-You run some complicated command and you want to remember it for future use. `n !!`will add the previous command to your daily note.
+Another example of appending things.
+You run some complicated command and you want to remember it. `n !!` will add the previous command to your daily note.

 ```
 # n -s vpn customer infra